silnrsi/font-awami/documentation/source/announcement.md

 This version is a Beta and not currently available on software.sil.org

-Six fonts from this typeface family are now included in this release:
+Five fonts from this typeface family are now included in this release:

 - Awami Nastaliq Regular
 - Awami Nastaliq Medium
 - Awami Nastaliq SemiBold
 - Awami Nastaliq Bold
 - Awami Nastaliq ExtraBold
-- Awami Nastaliq Black

 #### Changes

-- Renamed Book weight to Medium and Book Bold weight to Black
+- Renamed Book weight to Medium and Book Bold weight to ExtraBold
-- Added SemiBold and ExtraBold weights
+- Added SemiBold weight
 - Added two characters:
 	- U+08C8 ARABIC LETTER GRAF
 	- U+069B ARABIC LETTER SEEN WITH THREE DOTS BELOW